Questions? Call or text anytime πŸ“ž 818-446-9627

 But what you're experiencing feels different.
 Heavier.
 It's not fading; in fact, it might be getting worse.

 This is not the baby blues.
-You may be experiencing a Perinatal Mood and Anxiety Disorder (PMAD), a group of very real, very treatable medical conditions that affect up to one in five new mothers.
+You may be experiencing a Perinatal Mood and Anxiety Disorder (PMAD), a group of very real, very treatable medical conditions that affect up to 1 in 5 new mothers.
 This is not a character flaw or a sign of weakness.
 It is a complication of childbirth, just like gestational diabetes or preeclampsia.

 You are not to blame.